sagarpuniyani/Deep-learning/Readme.md

-#This is the jupter code through colab
+#This is the jupyter code through colab